ashumeow/Manufacturing-Admin/README.md

-# Manufacturing-Admin
+Admin Dashboard for Manufacturing built using <a href="https://github.com/twbs/bootstrap">Bootstrap 4</a>.

-Admin Dashboard for Manufacturing built using Bootstrap 4.
+Concrete batching scenario applied as an example for the dashboard.